ministryofjustice/prison-visits-public/README.md

 The codebase was split from [ministryofjustice/prison-visits-2](https://github.com/ministryofjustice/prison-visits-2), which previously was also responsible for serving the public interface.

+## The API into prison-visits-2

+Details of the API methods consumed can be found in [api.rb](app/services/prison_visits/api.rb).

+### Local development

+The default configuration of `PRISON_VISITS_API` is http://localhost:3000/, so the least-friction development approach is to run this app on another port.

+          pvb2 $ rails server
+    pvb-public $ rails server -p 4000

+### Testing approach

+During testing, the approach is to stub/mock API call at the level of the API client, rather than at the HTTP level, since this is considerably cleaner, and decouples API changes.
+An example of this approach can be seen in [prisoner_step_spec.rb](spec/models/prisoner_step_spec.rb).

+The API client is then tested by recording real API interactions using VCR.
+The only tests recording VCR cassettes should be defined in [api_spec.rb](spec/services/prison_visits/api_spec.rb).
+If the API changes the appropriate cassettes should be deleted and re-recorded.

 ## Notes on the code

 ### Steps